 Choices drive every single conflict in a novel.
-The protagonist wants something (the goal), something is preventing her from getting it (the conflict), and she must make a choice about what to do to get what she wants.
+The protagonist wants something (the goal), something is preventing her from getting it (the conflict), and she must choose what to do to get what she wants.
 The opposition might be direct or indirect, but it’s the challenge faced and the choices made to achieve that goal that make the conflict (and the novel) work.

 However, if the choice is obvious and no one would ever choose the other options, it’s not really a choice, and any conflict in making that choice goes right out the window.